Brittany Murphy: 2000s: Acting success, decline and final works

 As for Brittany Murphy, for me, it goes back to the 2003 Independent Spirit Awards [where] Murphy was assigned to present one of the awards.
 Her task was to read the names of the five nominees, open an envelope, and reveal the name of the winner.
 This she turned into an opportunity for screwball improvisational comedy, by pretending she could not follow this sequence, not even after the audience shouted instructions and the stage manager came to whisper in her ear not once but twice.
 There were those in the audience who were dumbfounded by her stupidity.
 I was dumbfounded by her brilliance.

-Murphy followed with several independent films, including as Spun (2002), Neverwas (2005), and Karen Moncrieff's The Dead Girl (2006), as well as two Edward Burns films: Sidewalks of New York (2001) and The Groomsmen (2006).
+Murphy followed with several independent films, including Spun (2002), Neverwas (2005), and Karen Moncrieff's The Dead Girl (2006), as well as two Edward Burns films: Sidewalks of New York (2001) and The Groomsmen (2006).
 She returned to voice acting with the critically acclaimed 2006 animated feature Happy Feet, as Gloria Penguin.
 In 2009, she was cast in the Lifetime TV movie Tribute, as the main character, Cilla.
 Murphy completed the thriller/drama Abandoned in June 2009 and it was released in 2010, after her death.
 In November 2009, Murphy left the production of The Caller, which was being filmed in Puerto Rico, and was replaced by Rachelle Lefevre.
 Murphy denied media reports that she had been fired from the project after being difficult on set, and cited "creative differences".
 Something Wicked, her final film, was released in 2014.